 1.1.1.1 Account Code

 Click the Add New link at the top of the dialogue box.
 In Config Name, type AccountCode.
-In the Config Value, type the ExamOne Paramedical value and in Config Group, type in “HealthPiQture”.
+In the Config Value, type the ExamOne Paramedical value and in Config Group, type HealthPiQture.
 In Service Type, select ExamOne and click Add Config button.

 1.1.1.2 Account ID